On the physical process first law for dynamical black holes: Introduction

-Here $d\Sigma^b = k^{a} \,dA\,d\lambda$ is the surface area element of the event horizon and $k^a = \left( \partial / \partial \lambda \right)^a$ stands for the null generator of the horizon.
+Here $d\Sigma^b = k^{b} \,dA\,d\lambda$ is the surface area element of the event horizon and $k^a = \left( \partial / \partial \lambda \right)^a$ stands for the null generator of the horizon.
 The integration is over the dynamical event horizon and the affine parameter $\lambda$ varies from the bifurcation surface (set at $\lambda = 0$) to the future stationary cross section at $\lambda = \lambda_f$.
 Also, the background event horizon is a Killing horizon with the Killing field $\xi^a$ being null on the background horizon.
-The Killing field on the background horizon surface is related with the horizon generator as $\xi^a = \lambda \kappa k^a$, where $\kappa$ is the surface gravity of the background Killing horizon. \\

-The derivation of the above result crucially hinges on the fact that the terms quadratic in expansion and shear of the null generator $k^{a}$ can be neglected, since the process has been assumed to be sufficiently close to stationarity.
+On the background horizon surface, it is related with the affinely parametrized horizon generator ($k^a$) as $\xi^a = \lambda \kappa k^a$, where $\kappa$ is the surface gravity of the background Killing horizon.
+It is important to note that the derivation of the above result crucially hinges to the fact that the terms quadratic in expansion and shear of the null generator $k^{a}$ can be neglected, since the process has been assumed to be sufficiently close to stationarity.
 This approximation ensures that there will be no caustic formation in the range of integration.
-Even though initially there was some debate regarding the applicability of \ref{BH_Dyn_01} in the context of Rindler \cite{Jacobson:2003wv}, it was later demonstrated, following \cite{Amsel:2007mh,Bhattacharjee:2014eea} that the physical process version of first law indeed holds for Rindler horizon, or for that matter it holds for any bifurcate Killing horizon.
-For more general theories of gravity the above result is also known to hold with $A_H / 4$ replaced by the horizon entropy of the corresponding theory \cite{Rogatko:2002eu,Chatterjee:2011wj,Kolekar:2012tq}.\\